Revive-dontwanttocode/Revive-dontwanttocode.github.io/_tabs/about.md

 ### Bachelor

-I will receive my **Bachelor of Engineering Degree on Software Engineering** in Northeastern University, China from Sept.
+I received my **Bachelor of Engineering Degree on Software Engineering** in Northeastern University, China from Sept.
 2020 to Jul.
 2024.

 My major is `Software Engineering`, and my minor is `Finance`.
 I studied at `Financial Technology` Track.